 Automatic synchronization.
 When you synchronize records with server-side synchronization, the synchronization happens automatically at the server level.

 Enables multiple scenarios, including hybrid scenarios.
 You can use server-side synchronization to connect:

 Model-driven apps in Dynamics 365 Exchange Online

 Model-driven apps in Dynamics 365 to Exchange Server (on-premises)

 Synchronize appointments, contacts, and tasks.
 In addition to email, you can synchronize Outlook appointments, contacts, and tasks.

 Synchronize with POP3 email servers.
 You can use server-side synchronization to synchronize model-driven apps in Dynamics 365 with Gmail, Outlook.com, Yahoo, and other POP3 email servers.
 Note, however, that you can’t synchronize appointments, contacts, and tasks with POP3 email servers.

 Integrated mailbox management and resource utilization.
 You can use the server-side synchronization performance dashboard to quickly monitor mailbox performance across the organization.
 You can also troubleshoot errors through error logging and reporting.

 More information: Integrate your email system using server-side synchronization

-If you use server-side sync in Dynamics 365 for Customer Engagement, you won't be able to view S/MIME encrypted messages.
+If you use server-side sync, you won't be able to view S/MIME encrypted messages.
 Encrypting emails with S/MIME requires an application to use an S/MIME control which server-side sync does not support.
 For more information on S/MIME encryption, see Encrypt messages by using S/MIME in Outlook Web App.